REAL ESTATE AS AN INVESTMENT

 4. Hospitality – Hotels.

 Another important way of investing in real estate is REIT’s (Real Estate Investment Trust) and InvIT’s (Infrastructure Investment Trust).
-These are a type of mutual fund and ETF.
+These are a type of mutual funds and ETFs.

-Thus, many people take a deep dive into the investments are done, on renting a home and retail buildings.
+Thus, many people take a deep dive into the investments that are done, in renting a home and retail buildings.

 Most of the people in India have the habit of investing in more houses as they can earn some rental yield.
-Actually, building a home for a rental is not much needed as it yields only limited return, building an own home is consumption and not an asset.
+Building a home for a rental is not much needed as it yields only limited return, building an own home is consumption and not an asset.
 People think investing in renting a home or retail building can yield them a comfortable interest.
-But the reality is even worst.
+But the reality is even worse.

 RENTAL YIELD: